Chelsea - Tottenham: How to watch, team news, odds, stream link

 Chelsea will have Christian Pulisic back in contention after he missed the last four weeks with a hamstring injury.
 Kai Havertz is back fit after he previously tested positive for COVID-19, while Billy Gilmour is getting closer to full fitness a Lampard has a huge squad of talented players (especially attackers) to choose from with Hudson-Odoi, Abraham, Giroud and Werner all impressing in recent weeks.

-Tottenham will be without Toby Alderwiereld who was injured in the win against Man City last week, but he should return sooner than initially expected.
-He will be replaced be either Davinson Sanchez or Joe Rodon in the starting lineup.
+Tottenham are without Toby Alderweireld who was injured in the win against Man City last week, but he should return sooner than initially expected.
+He is replaced by Joe Rodon in the starting lineup.

 Odds and ends (full odds provided by our partner, PointsBet)